 Avon Romeo laughed as the subjectivists of the universe collapsed, their lusterless bodies decorating the streets in a celebration for the utopia to come.

 He had accomplished that for which he had slaved a decade in anomalous endurance.
-The world was now for the rationalists to take, ignite to virtuous luminosity and commandeer to ruthless achievement.
+The world was now for the men of reason to take, ignite to virtuous luminosity and commandeer to ruthless achievement.

 “In this prospective ideal world of my making, I am, by the inexorable standards of objective law, a criminal, one who has encroached upon the rights of men, a right that ought to have been derived from their right to life, but that which clearly was not, and I, therefore, can hold no claim to the right to violate a right.”